Dear Employer Brand Professionals,

 - Attend strategic and crisis communications webinars

-- Register for Managing Your Candidate Experience and Employer Brand During Uncertain Times webinar on March 26
+- Review PDF slides for Managing Your Candidate Experience and Employer Brand During Uncertain Times webinar

 - Ask PR and Internal Communications if you can attend their meeting to learn how your organization responds to crisis situations